1954–55 Cypriot Cup

 The 1954–55 Cypriot Cup was the 18th edition of the Cypriot Cup.
 A total of 16 clubs entered the competition.
 It began on 18 June 1955 with the first round and concluded on 10 July 1955 with the final which was held at GSP Stadium.
 EPA Larnaca won their 5th Cypriot Cup trophy after beating Pezoporikos 2–1 in the final.

 Format

 In the 1954–55 Cypriot Cup, participated the 10 teams of the Cypriot First Division and 6 of the 11 teams of the Cypriot Second Division (the three winners of each group and other three teams after a draw between the other 8 second division teams).

 The competition consisted of four knock-out rounds.
-In all rounds each tie was played as a single leg and was held at the home ground of the one of the two teams, according to the draw results.
+In all rounds each tie was played as a single leg and was held at the home ground of one of the two teams, according to the draw results.
 Each tie winner was qualifying to the next round.
 If a match was drawn, extra time was following.
 If extra time was drawn, there was a replay match.